keisoko/supreme-succotash/README.md

 # supreme-succotash
-# Code from the Inheritance Sectioon of the Real Python article on Inheritance and Composition in dataclass syntax #
+# Code from the Inheritance Section of the Real Python article on Inheritance and Composition in dataclass syntax #

 ## The sections Creating Class Hierarchies through the Class Explosion Problem are repsented by the following files: ##